 To get this working, you need 3 things – the Muse head piece, a smart phone and to download the Muse application onto your phone.
 You choose a quiet place and put on the device, open the app and decide how long you want to meditate for and to what soundscape.

 Let’s pretend that you chose the beach soundscape (my personal favourite).
 Press start and you’ll hear the sounds of crashing waves.
 THIS IS THE FUN PART… the more active your mind is, the louder the waves crash.
 The calmer you are, the calmer the waves.
-At your calmest state, YOU HEAR BIRDS – the more birds you hear, the more points you get.
+At your calmest state, YOU HEAR BIRDS.
+Each time you hear a bird, that is 1 POINT.
 Now you’re probably starting to think, is this some game?
 Well it surely feels like one and let me tell you, it gets competitive when you and your husband or friends are doing it together.
 I love it!

 Whilst these audio sounds helps guide your meditation experience, it also makes meditation fun!
 This is especially helpful to all those that ‘find meditation boring’.
 Not to mention, you also get a report on how you did at the end of the meditation.